MapPFN: Learning Causal Perturbation Maps in Context: Experimental Details

+\paragraph{CPA} The Compositional Perturbation Autoencoder (CPA) \citep{lotfollahi_predicting_2023} decomposes cell states into independent basal state, treatment, and covariate embeddings using a variational autoencoder.
+Perturbation effects are modeled as additive shifts in latent space, enabling combinatorial generalization to unseen treatment combinations.

 \paragraph{CondOT} Conditional Optimal Transport (CondOT) trains a partially input-convex neural network (PICNN) \citep{amos_input_2017} to learn a global conditional OT map for different treatment conditions or subpopulations \citep{bunne_supervised_2022}.
 We use the identity initialization, as the Gaussian initialization requires target distribution statistics that are unavailable for unseen contexts.
-Since CondOT conditions on fixed identifiers that cannot generalize beyond training, we condition only on the one-hot encoded treatment.

-\paragraph{Meta Flow Matching} Meta Flow Matching (MetaFM) \citep{atanackovic_meta_2025} proposes to integrate the vector fields on the Wasserstein manifold by conditioning the flow on a learned representation of the observational distribution.
-With the aim of modeling interactions between individual cells, MetaFM separately trains a graph neural network (GNN) yielding population embeddings.
-In addition to the initial distribution, MetaFM is conditioned on the one-hot encoded treatment.
+\paragraph{Meta Flow Matching} Meta Flow Matching (MFM) \citep{atanackovic_meta_2025} proposes to integrate the vector fields on the Wasserstein manifold by conditioning the flow on a learned representation of the observational distribution.
+With the aim of modeling interactions between individual cells, MFM separately trains a graph neural network (GNN) yielding population embeddings.

-\section{Metrics}
+\paragraph{CellFlow} CellFlow \citep{klein_cellflow_2025} uses flow matching to learn a transport from the source to the perturbed cell distribution.
+Perturbation covariates are encoded into a condition embedding that guides the flow.
+To handle arbitrary numbers of perturbations in a permutation-invariant manner, CellFlow employs set aggregation with multihead attention.

+\paragraph{STATE} STATE \citep{adduri_predicting_2025} consists of a State Transition model (ST) that predicts perturbation effects on sets of cells, and an optional State Embedding model (SE) that provides pre-trained cell representations from large-scale observational data.
+ST uses self-attention over sets of observational cells to predict perturbed cell populations, modeling interactions between cells within each set.
+Since our gene sets are low-dimensional, we use the ST model on raw expression profiles.

+\subsection{Metrics}

 We measure the discrepancy between the distribution of predicted samples and the distribution of ground-truth samples.
 We evaluate our models in terms of distributional, correlation and ranking-based metrics.